qosf/qml-mooc/README.md

 14_Quantum_Matrix_Inversion.ipynb

+# Assignments

+The assignments are included, but without the solutions.
+The master version is developed in a separate private repository.
+If you are an interested in using them for your own lectures, please contact us to give you access.

 # Contributing

 We welcome contributions - simply fork the repository, and then make a pull request containing your contribution.
 We would especially love to see the course extended to other open source quantum computing frameworks.
 We also encourage bug reports and suggestions for enhancements.